Skip to main content

 Automating a broken process creates the illusion of improvement.
 The system appears more efficient, but it is simply repeating bad logic faster.

-Over-automation creates another risk: removing human judgment from places where nuance still matters, such as escalations, relationship management, or edge-case decisions.
+Over-automation creates another risk: removing human judgment from places where nuance still matters, such as escalations, relationship management, sensitive decisions, or edge-case handling.

 How to Approach Automation Properly